Mayankpawar28/Smart-Civic-Grievance-Reporting-and-Tracking-System-Using-AI-/README.md

 Admin Panel:

-View and manage all complaints across all departments Create departments and monitor their credentials and complaint load Analytics dashboard with category breakdown charts, SLA performance, resolution rates, and average resolution speed Export complaint data as Excel reports
+View, filter, and manage all complaints submitted across every department from a single interface Create new government departments and view their login credentials, complaint load, and resolution stats Monitor department SLA performance — track what percentage of complaints each department has resolved and how fast Analytics dashboard showing category-wise complaint breakdown, top complaint categories ranked, department resolution speed in average days, and a full department performance report table
+Export complaint data as Excel reports for offline record keeping

 Installation and Setup

 Prerequisites: Python 3.10+, MongoDB running locally, Git Step 1 - Clone the repository: git clone https://github.com/Mayankpawar28/Smart-Civic-Grievance-Reporting-and-Tracking-System-Using-AI-